struct/Nerve/README.markdown

     Ragweed (a cross platform x86 debugger library)

-    - git clone http://github.com/tduehr/ragweed.git    (the preferred method) OR
+    git clone http://github.com/tduehr/ragweed.git    (the preferred method)

+    ...
+OR ...

-    - gem install -r ragweed   (you will get an older version)
+    gem install -r ragweed   (you might get an older version)

     YES, thats it!

     If you want to run the bleeding edge stuff we commit to github everyday then I suggest checking out the github repositories of both Nerve and Ragweed and executing a 'git pull' before using the tool.
+But we can't promise it will work perfectly.

 ## Usage

     $ ruby nerve.rb --help

-    Nerve 1.4
+    Nerve 1.5

-    -p, --pid PID/Name               Attach to this pid OR process name (ex: -p 12345 | -p gcalctool) -b, --config_file FILE           Read all breakpoints and handler event configurations from this file -o, --output FILE                Dump all output to a file -f                               Optional flag indicates whether or not to trace forked child processes (Linux only)
+        -p, --pid PID/Name               Attach to this pid OR process name (ex: -p 12345 | -p gcalctool | -p notepad.exe) -b, --config_file FILE           Read all breakpoints and handler event configurations from this file -o, --output FILE                Dump all output to a file (default is STDOUT) -f                               Optional flag indicates whether or not to trace forked child processes (Linux only)

-    Yes, it 'Just Works'!
-If you want to write more complex tools then I encourage you to look at the ragweed library, or extend Nerve's signal handlers with your own methods.

-## Breakpoint File Example
+## Configuration File Example

-    Keywords in breakpoint files:
+    Keywords in configuration files:
     (order does not matter)

-    bp - An address (or a symbolic name for Win32) where the debugger should set a breakpoint name - A name describing the breakpoint, typically a symbol or function name lib - An optional library name indicating where the symbol can be found, only useful with Linux/OSX bpc - Number of times to let this breakpoint hit before uninstalling it code - Location of a script that holds ruby code to be executed when this breakpoint hits
+    bp - An address (or a symbolic name for Win32) where the debugger should set a breakpoint name - A name describing the breakpoint, typically a symbol or function name lib - An optional library name indicating where the symbol can be found, only useful with Linux/OSX bpc - Number of times to let this breakpoint hit before uninstalling it code - Location of a script that holds ruby code to be executed when this breakpoint hits nargs - The number of arguments the function takes (only used with Win32 right now)

     --

-    Win32 Configuration:
+    Win32 Configuration Example:
     bp=0x12345678, name=SomeFunction, bpc=2, code=scripts/SomeFunctionAnalysis.rb
     bp=kernel32!CreateFileW, name=CreateFileW, code=scripts/CreateFileW_Analysis.rb

-    Linux Configuration:
+    Linux Configuration Example:
     bp=0x12345678, name=function_name, lib=ncurses.so.5.1, bpc=1, code=scripts/ncurses_trace.rb
     name=malloc, lib=/lib/tls/i686/cmov/libc-2.11.1.so, bpc=10, bp=0x006ff40 code=scripts/malloc_linux.rb

-    OS X Configuration:
+    OS X Configuration Example:
     bp=0x12345678, name=function_name, bpc=6

 ## Breakpoint Scripts